liutiantian233/CPP-Project/Wrong book/README.md

 they require a return statement to return newly made struct type (False)

 they can be overloaded for different parameter lists (True)

+# designation on a constructor ( = default)

+over-rides **all** user-provided constructors to use only the synthesized constructor (False)

+sets the permissions of private data members to public (False)

+for the default constructor, use the synthesized constructor (True)